p5nbTgip0r/colorblind-helper/README.md

-# Colourblind Helper
+# Colorblind Helper
-A RuneLite plugin which primarily aims to improve accessibility for colourblind individuals.
+A RuneLite plugin which primarily aims to improve accessibility for colorblind individuals.

 ## Running
 You can run a RuneLite instance with the plugin installed by running `./gradlew testRun`.
 This will not install it to your main RuneLite instance unfortunately.

 ## Building
-Because this plugin utilises Kotlin instead of Java, it is incompatible with the original RuneLite client out of the box.
+Because this plugin utilizes Kotlin instead of Java, it is incompatible with the original RuneLite client out of the box.
 You will need to either use a custom RuneLite-based client (like [OpenOSRS](https://github.com/open-osrs/runelite)) that has the Kotlin stdlib and reflection library included, or compile the plugin with Kotlin dependencies shaded into it.

 ### Compiling w/ Kotlin dependencies
 If you are going to use this with the original RuneLite, you'll want to follow this.